BGorenc/WiFi_Controlled_Lightsaber/README.md

   </p>
 </div>

 Here you should be able to assemble the blade for the final time.
-Feed the JST connectors through the Outlet Plug and the blade is ready to use.
+Feed the JST connectors through the Outlet Plug (1" Thin Walled Pixel Blade Adapter) and the blade is ready to use.

 <div style="text-align: center;">
   <img src="Images/hilt_spacer.PNG" alt="Hilt Spacer" title="Hilt Spacer" class="center">